Eczema and Bathing

-A mild bleach and water solution is thought to decrease inflammation and bacteria on the skin, which can lead to skin infections.
+A mild bleach and water solution is thought to decrease inflammation and the amount of bacteria on the skin, which can lead to skin infections.
 Use a half-cup of household bleach for a full tub of water, one-quarter cup for a half tub.
 Soak up to 10 minutes, then rinse off.
 Best when done two to three times per week.

-If you’re experiencing a severe flare-up, bathing may cause your skin to sting.
+If you’re experiencing a severe flare, bathing may cause your skin to sting.
 Adding one cup of table salt to your bath water can help ease this symptom.